 This lesson will immerse you in the culture of weather observation.
 You will learn about some of the key weather variables and why forecasters are interested in these parameters.
 You will also learn about how all of these observations can be easily displayed on weather maps.
-This knowledge will allow you to take the first step toward your goal of becoming a competent apprentice forecaster.
+This knowledge allows you to take the first step toward your goal of becoming a competent apprentice forecaster.
 By gaining insight on the atmosphere's present state, you will be better prepared to fashion your own weather forecast, or at the very least, give more context to the weather forecasts you see and hear on television and radio.

 After completing this lesson, you should be able to:

-- explain when the standard hourly observations are collected and for what hour a particular observation qualifies based on its time stamp.
+- Explain when the standard hourly observations are collected and for what hour a particular observation qualifies based on its time stamp.
 (2)

-- convert times displayed on weather maps in GMT to a station's local time (and conversely, be able to convert a station's local time to GMT/UTC using appropriate nomenclature).(1)
+- Convert times displayed on weather maps in GMT to a station's local time (and conversely, be able to convert a station's local time to GMT/UTC using appropriate nomenclature).(1)

-- identify the temperature variable (with proper units) from a station model and convert to the observation to other units.(1)
+- Identify the temperature variable (with proper units) from a station model and convert to the observation to other units.(1)

-- identify, decode, and interpret the visibility observation on a station model (if displayed).(1)
+- Identify, decode, and interpret the visibility observation on a station model (if displayed).(1)

-- explain when an "obstruction to visibility" symbol (that is, present weather) must be listed along on a station model, and identify and decode the "present weather" symbol (if shown).(1)
+- Explain when an "obstruction to visibility" symbol (that is, present weather) must be listed along on a station model, and identify and decode the "present weather" symbol (if shown).(1)

-- identify and explain the dew point temperature variable (with proper units) from a station model.(1)
+- Identify and explain the dew point temperature variable (with proper units) from a station model.(1)

-- interpret a station model's sky coverage symbol, giving the official cloud coverage classification and fractional equivalent.(1)
+- Interpret a station model's sky coverage symbol, giving the official cloud coverage classification and fractional equivalent.(1)

-- identify and decode the sea-level pressure variable from a station model.(1)
+- Identify and decode the sea-level pressure variable from a station model.(1)